mxro/java-qunit/README.md

         <url>http://dl.dropbox.com/u/957046/onedb/mvn-releases</url>
     </repository>

-Create a new HTML page with QUnit tests ([see example](https://github.com/mxro/qunit-htmlunit-java/blob/master/src/main/resources/qunit_example.html)) .
+Create a new HTML page with QUnit tests ([see example](https://github.com/mxro/qunit-htmlunit-java/blob/master/src/main/resources/qunit_example.html)) in `src/main/resources`.

-Create a new JUnit test and add call to `QUnitHtmlUnit.runQUnitTest(final String pageUrl)` while replacing `pageUrl` the path to your page (see example [TestQUnitEmbedding.java](https://github.com/mxro/qunit-htmlunit-java/blob/master/src/test/java/com/appjangle/qunit/tests/TestQUnitEmbedding.java)).
+Create a new JUnit test and add call to `QUnit.run(final String pageUrl)` while replacing `pageUrl` the path to your page (see example [TestQUnitEmbedding.java](https://github.com/mxro/qunit-htmlunit-java/blob/master/src/test/java/com/appjangle/qunit/tests/TestQUnitEmbedding.java)).

 (If you are worried about maintaining the path to your test, consider uploading it to the web using [textsync](http://textsync.blogspot.com).)

 ## Related